 The best advice is to make sure you understand the process and plan it out in advance.
 There are many books on the market that go into detail.
 The nominal cost of these guides is well worth the investment when it comes to selling your own home.
 The bottom line is you can sell your home on your own or go with a flat fee broker and pay for items a la carte (buying only what you need) and still save thousands, if not tens of thousands, of dollars by skipping the usual 6% real estate agent fee.

 Take the Next Step:

-- Should you get a home inspection to make sure your home doesn't have any deal breakers?
-Find out here.
+- Find out: Should you get a home inspection to make sure your home doesn't have any deal breakers?.